hanahfd/Hanahs-Projects/README.md

 # Hanahs-Projects
-A few short projects I've made using various languages and frameworks.
+A few small projects I've made using various languages and frameworks.